 Subhas started reaching out to the masses.
 He toured Dhaka district first and then from May to July 1939 he went for a tour of the United Provinces, Punjab, NWFP, Central Provinces, Bombay and Karnataka.
-He had his lieutenants ready, Sardar Shardul Singh Kavishwar in Punjab, Akbar Shah in frontier Provinces, Nariman, who had been ousted earlier by Gandhiji from Congress and Hari Vishnu Kamath, a staunch Subhas loyalist and Forward Bloc leader in Bombay.
-He received the support of the peasant leaders (including Swami Sahajanand Saraswati) and in Bengal, the former revolutionary leaders like Anil Roy and Leela (Nag) Roy joined him.
+He had his lieutenants ready, Sardar Shardul Singh Kavishwar in Punjab, Akbar Shah in frontier Provinces, Nariman, who had been ousted earlier by Gandhiji from Congress and Hari Vishnu Kamath, a staunch Subhas loyalist and Forward Bloc leader in Bombay, who had earlier quit ICS following Subhas's footsteps.
+He received the support of the peasant leaders (including Swami Sahajananda Saraswati) and in Bengal, the former revolutionary leaders like Anil Roy and Leela (Nag) Roy were staunchly with him.
 In South he had the unstinted support of Muthuramalingam Thevar who was known as the Bose of South.
-Subhas had the support of the Bengal Volunteer revolutionaries under Hemchandra Ghosh, Satyaranjan Bakshi and Major Satya Gupta with him.
+Subhas had the support of the Bengal Volunteer revolutionaries under Hemchandra Ghosh, esp. that of Satyaranjan Bakshi and Major Satya Gupta.
 In July 1939 the High Command of Congress forbade any Congress member from performing satyagraha without permission of the top brass (read Gandhi).
 This was a clear violation of the intra party democracy and Subhas protested.
 The CWC charged him with violating party discipline and banned him for three years from holding any elective office in Congress.
-Bose had been the acting president of the Bengal Provincial Congress.
+Bose was the acting president of the Bengal Provincial Congress.
 Now two of his opponents from Bengal, Dr. Bidhan Chandra Roy and Gandhian Prafulla Chandra Ghosh were appointed as members of CWC.
 The High command started a parallel organization in Bengal with an alternative committee headed by Maulana Abdul Kalam Azad.
 This caused a split within Congress in Bengal.
-Sarat Chandra Bose was now the leader of the Subhas Bose's group in the Bengal Legislative Assembly, while the other faction was led by Kiran Shankar Roy.
+Sarat Chandra Bose was now the leader of the Subhas Bose's group in the Bengal Legislative Assembly, while the other faction was led by his erstwhile comrade and friend Kiran Shankar Roy.
 Disciplinary action was also taken against Sarat Bose by CWC.

 Subhas again exposes Nehru's duplicity, "More strange even than Gandhi's attitude was the attitude of Nehru.
 From 1927 to 1938, he had figured prominently in all the anti-war resolutions of the Congress.
 Consequently, when the war broke out, people naturally expected him to take the lead in an anti-war policy.
 According to the previous resolutions of the Congress, the party should have immediately non-cooperated with Britain's war-effort in September, 1939 and if after that, the Government had exploited India for the war — the Congress party should have actively resisted the British Government.
 Not only did Nehru not adopt this policy, but he used all his influence in order to prevent the Congress from embarrassing the British Government while the war was on."
 On 14 September Congress passed a resolution to the effect of supporting the war initiatives of Britain in the hope that Britain would reciprocate.
 Subhas asked Congress to launch a mass movement to wrest the freedom of India from Britain, but Congress leadership was clearly in no mood to do the same.
 Subhas observed in Indian struggle, "if the Congress as a whole had taken up a bold and unequivocal attitude of determined opposition to the war from the very outset — Britain's war-production in India would have been seriously affected and it would not have been easy for the British Government to send Indian troops on active service to different theaters of war, far away from India.
 Consequently, in his view, by postponing a final decision on the war-issue — Gandhi, Nehru and their followers helped the British Government indirectly.
 It is but natural that when the Congress did not give a clear lead to the country, the propaganda carried on by the agents of British Imperialism in India should partially succeed in winning the cooperation of certain sections of the Indian people."